David Letterman is on his way out, but in his honor, here’s a top 10 list.

 3. Passing out during focus groups the day after running the New York City marathon (luckily, I wasn’t moderating).

 4. Being asked by a new boss if I felt comfortable interviewing physicians.
-After 2 years of interviewing inmates and heroin addicts, I felt comfortable interviewing anyone!
+After 2 years of interviewing incarcerated people and addicts, I felt comfortable interviewing anyone!

 5. In the Dominican Republic, conspiring with fellow bus passengers to get the driver to turn down his music so I could do a conference call with a new client.

 6. Arriving to present research findings at a certain Big 3 auto company—in a rented Honda.

 7. Telling a client his idea was “technically possible, but ethically questionable.”

 9. The relief on my client’s face when I told him that what he perceived as a huge crisis actually only registered for 4% of Americans.